myfriendtania/PostgreSQL/README.md

 - Then we use the keyword `VALUES`, and we add the values in the same order as we specified the columns in the `INSERT INTO` statement.

-We could also insert multiple rows into a table at the same time using the same snytax like so:
+We could also insert multiple rows into a table at the same time using the same syntax like so:

 ```SQL